The Death of a Lumberjack

-The Death of a Lumberjack (La Mort d'un bûcheron) is a 1973 Canadian drama film directed by Gilles Carle.
+The Death of a Lumberjack (La Mort d'un bûcheron) is a 1973 Canadian drama film directed and co-written by Gilles Carle.
 The film was entered into the 1973 Cannes Film Festival.

 Plot

 A young woman (Carole Laure) from rural Quebec comes to Montreal to find out the whereabouts of her father.
 She takes a job as a topless cowgirl singer in a nightclub owned by Armand (Willie Lamothe).
 Through her father's mistress, Blanche (Denise Filiatrault), she discovers he was working in a lumberjack camp and travels with Armand and Blanche to find him; however, it turns out he has been murdered by the camp's owners.

 Reception

 The Death of a Lumberjack is one of Carle's best-known films in Quebec, although it's virtually unknown in the rest of Canada.
 The film was seen by 188,372 people in France.
 It won Canadian Film Awards for Supporting Actor (Lamothe) and Musical Score.